The First South Pacific Food Product to Make it to Trade Aid Retailers!

 NIUE Vanilla International has established a partnership with Trade Aid New Zealand to introduce NIUE Vanilla Organic into the New Zealand market.
 Trade Aid currently has 30 retail branches around New Zealand and as of late 2016, NIUE Vanilla Organic is now available to be purchased at Trade Aid Retailers.
 NIUE Vanilla Organic will be the first South Pacific food product to be sold through Trade Aid in 40 years.

 As stated by Geoff White (CEO of Trade Aid) “When Trade Aid started out we were very heavily involved in the Pacific but over time that’s fallen away a wee bit, we’re really thrilled to be able to finally get some food products back in there from the Pacific” – Dateline Pacific, 2016.
-Other South Pacific products such as wearable shell accessories from Kiribati is the only other exception at Trade Aid Retailers.
+Trade Aid also retails one other South Pacific product – wearable sea shell accessories from Kiribati.

 A few Trade Aid Retail locations to mention:

-- and many more… (Visit Trade Aid for a more complete list of Trade Aid’s retail locations).
+and many more… (Visit Trade Aid for more retail locations).

 A promotional plan was conducted to effectively introduce NIUE Vanilla Organic into the current Trade Aid market.
-The following statements are taken directly from the promotional document and it provides partial insight into the plan’s objectives.
+The following statements are taken directly from the promotional document and it provides partial insight into several strategic plans and objectives.

 Trade Aid currently has the organisational capability and knowledge to promote other cosmetic and hygienic vanilla products, however, NIUE Vanilla Organic is the first of its kind as a vanilla based food product to reach Trade Aid’s retail market.
 Having stated this, the company is naturally expected to have little to no prior familiarity as to what signifies vanilla as a general ingredient for cooking and most importantly how to promote it.
 The presentation delivered at the executive meeting at Gateway Hotel was implemented to generally introduce the new ranges of NIUE Vanilla Organic to all shop managers and educate them on the best attributes of this product.
 As mentioned before, NIUE Vanilla Organic attributes includes its top tier dominance in the entire vanilla species and its hand pollinated factor.
 The company’s customer base would also be only familiar with what the company has been offering them at the present time.
 For instance, the majority of customers were carefully observed to have spotted the new product because of its obvious placement in the store.
 Nevertheless the same majority were deterred from buying the product on reasons for not knowing the uses of cooking vanilla or its high price.
 This observation significantly highlights the importance of this promotional plan and why it is highly required for this particular product.

-The complete version of the plan would be available for public viewing in the future.
+The complete version of the promotional plan will be available for public viewing in an undisclosed date.